-- There are increasing difficulties in recruiting and retaining locally recruited teachers due to uncompetitive employment conditions compared to a local school’s system.
+- There are increasing difficulties in recruiting and retaining locally recruited teachers due to non-competitive employment conditions compared to a local school’s system.

 - It is increasingly difficult to hire teachers with specific skills, including English-speaking teachers, who ended their secondment and are now paid as “locally recruited”.

-- Support for students who have problems is reduced because lack of adequate budget.
+- Support for students who have problems are reduced because lack of adequate budget.

 In order for European Schools to continue to fulfil their mission and meet the legitimate expectations of parents, many of whom work for the institutions, they should:

-This analysis was provide by trade union U4U (Union for unity).
+This analysis was provided by trade union U4U (Union for unity).